Columbia County, Oregon: Media and news

 Columbia County had newspapers as early as 1891, with the launch of the Clatskanie Chief.
 The Rainier Review was launched in 1895.
 The St. Helens Chronicle, which grew out of a series of mergers of the Chronicle, the Sentinel, and the Mist founded in 1881.
 The Chief and Chronicle merged in December 2023 to form The Columbia County Chronicle & Chief, which served as a newspaper of record for the county.
 The paper published its final edition on September 25, 2024.
 The South County Spotlight, launched in 1961, serves the region alone, with a circulation of 3,600.
 Columbia County has one AM radio station, KOHI AM 1600, which has broadcast continually since 1959.
 The station is locally owned, with an FCC-estimated weekly listenership of 10,000.

 Emergency Services

 Columbia River Fire & Rescue provides is one of the providers of emergency services in St.Helens.
 It's ambulance turned right in front of a bicyclist and ran him over in 2022.
 CRF&R's ambulance took the victim to the hospital, but billed him $1,862 for the injury they caused.
 The man filed a lawsuit against the company for nearly a million dollars.

+From 2020 to 2026, Columbia County had the highest percentage increase of fatal traffic accidents in Oregon.
+From 2022 to 2023 it increased by 533%.
+The majority of those fatalities occurring on Highway 30.